跳转至

 - document-dates:

-position: top # Display position: top(after title) bottom(end of document)
+position: top # Display position: top(after title) bottom(end of document), default: top

 type: date # Date type: date datetime timeago, default: date